TNO-S3/WuppieFuzz/tutorial/README.md

 The listed specs, however, are in the Swagger 2.x format.
 We convert these to our desired OpenAPI v3 format using the following tool:
 [Swagger to OpenAPI converter](https://converter.swagger.io/#/Converter/convertByContent).

+> [!NOTE]
+> Conversion to OpenAPI v3 format is optional.
+WuppieFuzz support both v2 and v3
+> specifications.

 Once we have our specification in OpenAPI v3 format we must make a final change whereby we set the address of the target server.
 To do this we change the server entry to the following: